olegbilovus/go-benor/README.md

         max number of stops (default 1)
   -n int
         number of processes (default 3)
-  -v string
+  -threads int
+        number of threads to use.
+Defaults to number of vCPU (default 32) -v string
         initial values of the processes.
 Example: 1 0 1 1
   -verbose